General requirements for personal protective equipment (PPE).

 • Reading a copy of ANSI/ISEA 107-1999 at any Washington state library.

-(a) The employer is not required to pay for nonspecialty safety-toe protective footwear (including steel-toe shoes or steel-toe boots) and nonspecialty prescription safety eyewear, provided that the employer permits such items to be worn off the job site.
+(a) You are not required to pay for nonspecialty safety-toe protective footwear (including steel-toe shoes or steel-toe boots) and nonspecialty prescription safety eyewear, provided that the employer permits such items to be worn off the job site.

-(b) When the employer provides metatarsal guards and allows the employee, at his or her request, to use shoes or boots with built-in metatarsal protection, the employer is not required to reimburse the employee for the shoes or boots.
+(b) When you provide metatarsal guards and allow the employee, at their request, to use shoes or boots with built-in metatarsal protection, you are not required to reimburse the employee for the shoes or boots.

-(c) The employer is not required to pay for:
+(c) You are not required to pay for:

 • Everyday clothing, such as long-sleeve shirts, long pants, street shoes, and normal work boots;